CodeReviewDAO/dxd_codereview/Reviews/267 - Casper .NET C# SDK/1 - Alpha Version/README.md

 ## Overall Impression of usage testing

 The code was very well laid out and pretty printed for easy reading.
-Things were aligned nicely and it was easy to understand what was happening in the libraries as everything was also named very appropriatly.
+Things were aligned nicely and it was easy to understand what was happening in the libraries as everything was also named very appropriately.
 In this milestone usage testing is not part of the requirement.
 Still things look to be on a promising track for future milestones where this criteria is more mission critical.

 Requirement | Finding